 Barometric Altimeter and Compass

-The majority of sports watches also come with a built-in barometric altimeter and compass, commonly referred to as ABC (altimeter, barometer, and compass).
+The majority of fitness watches also come with a built-in barometric altimeter and compass, commonly referred to as ABC (altimeter, barometer, and compass).
 The altimeter and barometer (working together, these are often referred to as the barometric altimeter) provide a measurement of air pressure, which is helpful both for predicting weather changes and providing accurate altitude information and ascent/descent data.
 A compass further aids in location accuracy and navigation and is especially helpful when you’re at rest or moving slowly (GPS struggles in these cases).
 Combined with GPS, a watch’s barometric altimeter and compass can piece together the most accurate data, and it’s something most performance-oriented users won’t want to go without—just make sure to calibrate these sensors every so often.

 Pulse Oximeter and Heart Rate Monitor